Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 Once you have listed your components and applied the configuration, you can set up the external components such as [http://spectrum.im](Spectrum.im).
+[This repository has a role](../spectrum2/) which will set up Spectrum for you as an external component on the same server as your Prosody XMPP server.

 ## Prerequisites